-This week I have a super simple hack to share with you – adding a waist tie to your Pona Jacket!
+This week I have a super simple hack to share with you – how to add a waist tie or belt to your Pona Jacket!
 I love this little added detail because it provides visual interest while also making it possible to cinch the waist at the back and/or tie the jacket closed.

 How to Sew a Waist Tie or Belt